What Do the Icons Under Messages in Snapchat Mean?

 What About the Other Symbols?

-There are other icons used to signify different chat or Snap view status.
+There are other icons used to signify different chat or Snap view statuses.

 - A red circle arrow means your audio-less Snap has been replayed.